art-institute-of-chicago/artic.edu/docs/apiModels.md

 The last 'exhibitions' is just the name for our relation.
 Could be anything.
 This will save a metamodel containing the related database element, with the related datahub_id and type.

-Behind scenes, we have a polymorphic relationship with the `ApiRelation` model.
+Behind the scenes, we have a polymorphic relationship with the `ApiRelation` model.
 Here we just save the datahub_id until retrieve time.

 To load the ACTUAL related elements, you can use the trait function: